jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-german-brigante-the-bridge-hotel.md

 RR: Finally - what else can we look forward to this year from you?
 German: Musically, there will be two remixes, one for DJ T and one for Mandy on Get Physical and also new tracks for Manitox.
 Tour-wise I will play in South America, Asia, the US and Europe.
 RR: Great stuff.
 Catch you tonight!

+Catch German Brigante at the Eclipse Music Events kick on tonight.